MBTA Commuter Rail: Expansions

 Free Wi-Fi internet service was piloted in January 2008 on the Worcester Line, where 45 coaches were fitted with routers which connected to cellular data networks.
 This was the first Wi-Fi available on a commuter rail service in the United States.
 The program was considered successful; in December 2008, the MBTA announced that Wi-Fi would be available on all trains by mid-2009.
 In July 2014, the MBTA announced that a private company would be building a new network by 2016 to replace the 2008-built network.
 The MBTA would not pay for the new network; the company would have a two-tier model with a fee for higher bandwidth.
 The MBTA canceled the plan in August 2017 due to local opposition to the erection of 320 monopoles, each 70 feet tall, as well as the need to focus on more critical projects like the Green Line Extension.
 By that time, the 2008-built system was largely unusable to the decommissioning of 3G networks.
+Mobile ticketing was introduced on the northside lines on November 12, 2012, and on the southside lines on November 28.

 Positive Train Control was implemented on the entire system per a federal mandate, which required installation by the end of 2018 with the possibility of a two-year extension.
 Construction began in 2017.
 The final segment of the system to have Positive Train Control activated was the inner Worcester Line on August 15, 2020.
 Most of the southside lines already had cab signals for automatic train control (ATC) prior to PTC implementation, but the northside lines did not.
-Cab signals on the southside were completed in 2020; cab signals on the northside will be completed in 2023.
+Cab signals on the southside were completed in 2020.
 Temporary bus replacements for several lines took place between 2017 and 2022 during PTC and ATC construction and testing.
+PTC implementation, including cab signals on the northside, was completed in January 2025.